-Mark Johnson, PhDAssociate Professor, Institute of Resources, Environment and Sustainability (IRES) & Department of Earth, Ocean and Atmospheric Sciences (EOAS)
+Mark Johnson, PhDProfessor, Institute of Resources, Environment and Sustainability (IRES) & Department of Earth, Ocean and Atmospheric Sciences (EOAS)

 Dr. Mark Johnson is working to understand how land use practices influence interactions between hydrological and ecological processes, and how these ecohydrological processes further affect ecosystem services including carbon sequestration.
 Unraveling interactions between the water cycle and the carbon cycle is essential for improving the sustainability of land and water management, especially under changing climatic conditions, he guided the investigation of the potentials of biochar for soil carbon sequestration and improved soil productivity that took place at the UBC Farm with the collaboration of Fraser Common Farm Coop.